Skip to main content

 POST /clinical/diagnosis-support

-Provide one or more base64-encoded images of the suspected lesion from different perspectives and receive a report with possible diagnoses.
+Accepts 1–5 base64-encoded images of the suspected lesion from different perspectives and returns a report with possible diagnoses, including:

 {